 Any of these scenarios could be considered actual physical control, but ultimately the rule calls for a legal determination based on proof.
 If you were charged with DUI under these or any similar circumstances, make sure you retain an experienced Florida DUI defense attorney as soon as possible.

 With offices in Tavares, Inverness and Clermont, Largey Law Firm provides strong DUI defense to clients throughout Central Florida.
 Our attorneys are highly experienced and know how to find weaknesses in the prosecution’s case.
-Call 352-253-0456 or contact us online for a free consultation to discuss your situation.
+Contact us online for a free consultation to discuss your situation.